 As a student enrolled in this course, one of your responsibilities is to submit course work on time.
+With that said, I recognize there may be times when you are unable to complete or submit these tasks by their due dates.
+To accommodate this, late assignments will be accepted up to 3 days late.
+If more than 3 days late, the submission will not be accepted and a grade of 0 (zero) will be recorded for that assignment.
 Course work will not be accepted late unless prior arrangements have been made due to documented professional or extenuating personal circumstances (e.g., family emergency, participation in university-sanctioned activities, religious observation, etc.).
 Please contact me as soon as possible to discuss alternative arrangements.
-Late submissions will be docked 10% per day up to 3 days late.
-If more than 3 days late, the submission will not be accepted and a grade of 0 (zero) will be recorded for that assignment.
-Please contact me as soon as possible.